jhn322/kometa-config/README.md

 ## Install (Docker Compose)

-This will install Kometa using docker compose with a daily run schedule for collections, overlays and operations as three seperate containers.
+This is how to install Kometa using docker compose with a daily run schedule for collections, overlays and operations as a stack containing three containers.

-1. Download this repository.
+1. Clone/download this repository.
-2. Add **your** Plex IP-adress and [token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) **and** change to your Plex library names in the config.yml.
+2. Add **your** local Plex server IP-adress and [token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) **and** change each library title to the exact(!) name your Plex libraries are named in the config.yml.
-3. Many collections in this config require a unique API key/token/id for a specific service like Trakt, MdbList etc. Below is a list of the ones I use and would **highly recommend** you to set up as well:
+3. Many collections in this config require a unique API key/token/id for a service such as Trakt, MdbList and more.
+Below is a list of the ones in this repo and I would **highly recommend** you set them up for the best possible experience:

 - [Trakt](https://metamanager.wiki/en/latest/config/trakt/)
 - [TMDb](https://metamanager.wiki/en/latest/config/tmdb/)